pnp/PnP/Scenarios/Provisioning.SiteModifier/readme.md

  clientContext.ExecuteQuery();
 ```

-## Closing the dialog box from backend code hosted in an app web ##
+## Closing the dialog box from backend code hosted in a remote site ##

 In order to close a dialogbox from a page hosted outside of the SharePoint site, the following code is used: